-I’m very fortunate to have attended Commando Steve’s Fit Camps this year and last year.
+I’m very fortunate to have attended Commando Steve’s Fit Camps a couple of times.
 Now you may not automatically associate that with business, but there are some important lessons that I’ve taken away and here are my top four.

 It’s all in the mindset

 I’ve been on my own fitness / get healthy journey for the while.
 I’m still a work in progress, but it’s not all about my physical transformation.
 I’ve learned that my mindset needs to change before anything else does.
 If I’m not feeling positive and motivated, then I’m not going to get off the couch and get moving.
 The same can be said in my business – if my mindset isn’t right, then chances are things aren’t going to go right in my business.
 Somethings things seem to be going wrong left, right, and centre, so it’s hard to have a positive mindset about anything.
 If things are getting overwhelming, try these ideas.